LEGEND |

 January 06, 2023

-This mixed-method study aimed to identify the barriers and new facilitators of telerehabilitation clinical implementation.
-Participants positively experienced the quick use of telerehabilitation from the beginning of the COVID-19 pandemic, but some important barriers remain.
+BASIC DESCRIPTION: This mixed-method study aimed to identify the barriers and new facilitators of telerehabilitation clinical implementation.

 Telerehabilitation improves physical function and reduces dyspnoea in people with COVID-19 and post-COVID-19 conditions: a systematic review (EN)